 - Once in Cabo de la Vela, let your hostel know you want to go to Punta Gallinas so they can arrange transportation for you.

-- You’ll be most likely be packed in tight to a 4×4 for the trek across the desert which takes about 2 hours.
+- You’ll most likely be packed in tight in a SUV for the trek across the desert that takes about 2 hours.